Is It Safe to Vape CBD Products?

 However, the research on this is very limited, and there are little to no studies on absorption of MCT into the lungs, so the use of MCT as a safe vape carrier is still controversial.
 Above all, we recommend doing your due diligence on this and deciding for yourself if you want to vape MCT Oil.
 Please note that this does not mean you should vape your sublingual oil that contains MCT oil.
 Most importantly, only vape products explicitly made for vaping.

-To sum up, some sublingual products are formulated with vegetable glycerine (VG) or propylene glycol (PG), and can be used sublingual or via inhalation (such as those of Koi CBD).
+To sum up, some sublingual products are formulated with vegetable glycerine (VG) or propylene glycol (PG), and can be used sublingual or via inhalation.
 However, the vast majority will instead have an oil as their base ingredient.
 To clarify, double check the ingredients to verify the formulation.
 Above all, don’t be fooled by those saying their oils are “pure hemp” and therefore should be safe, because most of the time this means they used hemp seed oil as the carrier oil, which should not be vaped.